monero-project/monero-site/_i18n/template/index.md

                         <div class="main-info">
                             <h1 id="main-h1">Monero</h1>
                             <h2 id="main-h2">Private Digital Currency</h2>
-                            <p id="main-text">Monero is a secure, private, and untraceable cryptocurrency.
-It is open-source and accessible to all.
+                            <p id="main-text">Monero is cash for a connected world.
+It’s fast, private, and secure.
 With Monero, you are your own bank.
-Only you control and are responsible for your funds.
-Your accounts and transactions are kept private from prying eyes.</p>
+You can spend safely, knowing that others cannot see your balances or track your activity.</p>
                             <p><a href="{{site.baseurl}}/get-started/using/" class="btn-link btn-auto btn-primary">Get Started</a></p>
                         </div>
                     </div>